 These alternative energy costs include:

-Costs for generating, transmitting, and distributing electricity are usually bundled together into a utility’s rate and not tracked separately in traditionally regulated electricity markets.
+Costs for generating, transmitting, and distributing electricity are in a utility’s rate.
 Because utility costs are bundled together, all generation resources are combined to create a utility “system mix” of generation.
 In other words, utilities do not normally distinguish between individual generation sources for their customers.
 Therefore, an equivalent mix of the utility’s generation resources and purchased power is provided to each customer.

 For alternative energy cost determination, utilities and regulators are interested in separating the specific alternative energy costs related to securing green power.
 In this way, green power products are unique, differentiated electricity products.
 Since customer participation is voluntary, only those customers that choose to sign up for these programs pay the incremental costs.
 Alternative energy power program participants typically pay the higher alternative energy cost in the form of a premium on their monthly bill.